arduino/docs-content/content/arduino-cloud-new/01.getting-started/07.alexa/alexa.md

 ---
-title: 'Alexa & Arduino IoT Cloud Integration'
-compatible-products: [mkr-wifi-1010, mkr-rgb-shield]
-difficulty: intermediate
+title: 'Alexa'
-description: 'Learn how to build a smart lamp by integrating the Arduino IoT Cloud and Alexa.'
+description: 'Learn how to connect the Arduino Cloud with the Amazon Alexa service.'
 tags:
-- Alexa
+- Amazon Alexa
-- Smart lamp
 author: 'Karl Söderby'
 featuredImage: 'cloud'
 ---